frobnitzem/libdag/README.md

 The caller must still ensure that no cycles are created.

+Usually the compute task returns NULL.
-If this is done, the compute phase must return a newly created `start` task to indicate the additional tasks.
+To expand the task graph, the compute phase instead returns a newly created
+`start` task to indicate the additional tasks.
-Tasks created during this phase are required to supply this `start` task for all its calls to `new_task`.
-If this is not done, new tasks will probably launch prematurely because parallel execution is in-progress!
+Since parallel execution is in progress while expanding the task graph, it is important that tasks created here supply this `start` task as the second arg of `new_task`.
+This will prevent the new tasks from launching prematurely.

-Also, the caller must arrange the current node to be a successor of the newly added nodes
+Also, the caller must arrange the currently running task to be a successor of the newly added tasks
-(reachable by some path from start).
+(reachable by some path from the new start).
 If this is not done, then the computation will deadlock and never complete.
 Adding extra dependencies to the `start` task is OK.